CodeSailor411/AI4U_Med_Chatbot/README.md

 train_vqa.py: Script to fine-tune the VQA model. evaluate_vqa.py: Script to evaluate the VQA model.

-Prerequisites
-Ensure you have the following Python packages installed: pip install transformers torch datasets

 Dataset
 The MedQA Reasoning dataset is used for training the LLM.
 Make sure to download it using the datasets library.

+Prerequisites
+Ensure you have the following Python packages installed:

 First: